formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 Concurrent executions refer to the number of function invocations that are being handled simultaneously.
 Each time your Lambda function is invoked, a new instance of the function is created to handle the request.
 [AWS Lambda](https://aws.amazon.com/pm/lambda) imposes default concurrency limits to prevent misuse and manage resource allocation.

-By default AWS limit to the number of concurrent executions for [Lambda](https://aws.amazon.com/pm/lambda) functions to **10** per AWS region.
-It is recommended that you request to have this increased to account default of 1000.
+By default, AWS limits the number of concurrent executions for [Lambda](https://aws.amazon.com/pm/lambda) functions to **10** per AWS region.
+It is recommended that you request to have this increased to account default of **1000**.

 :::note
-The increase must be requested for each region FormKiQ is deployed
+This increase must be requested for each region FormKiQ will be deployed into.
 :::

+You can request this increase via the Service Quotas Dashboard:

 | AWS Region    | Request Increase Link |
 | -------- | ------- |